facebookresearch/fairseq2/README.md

 **CUDA Builds**

-By default, if the installed PyTorch has CUDA support, this will be inferred during the configuration step and fairseq2 will be built using the same version of CUDA.
-If, for any reason, you do not want to build fairseq2 with CUDA, you can set the `FAIRSEQ2_USE_CUDA` option to `OFF` and disable the default
-behavior:
+If you would like to build fairseq2's CUDA kernels, set the `FAIRSEQ2_USE_CUDA` option `ON`.
+When turned on, the version of the CUDA Toolkit and the version of CUDA that was used to build PyTorch must match.

 ```
-cmake -GNinja -DFAIRSEQ2_USE_CUDA=OFF -B build
+cmake -GNinja -DFAIRSEQ2_USE_CUDA=ON -B build
 ```

+If you are on a compute cluster with `module` support (e.g. FAIR Cluster), you can typically activate a specific CUDA Toolkit version by `module load cuda/<VERSION>`.

 **CUDA Architectures**